 The city of Venice has a Bike Sharing program with two stations on the Lido (one by the waterbus station, the other next to the Film Festival cinema), but it's geared more to residents than to tourists.

 The Circolo Golf Venice, or Venice Golf Club, is located in Alberoni, at the southern end of the Lido.
 The 18-hole course was designed by a Scottish golf architect in 1928.
 (The club's official site, www.circologolfvenezia.it, wasn't working the last time we checked, but give it a try.
 You might also want to watch a YouTube video about the golf course.)

 Heliair offers trips of six minutes to half an hour from the Lido's Nicelli Airport.
 Prices aren't cheap, but the views of Venice and the Lagoon are breathtaking.
 (To watch tour videos, see our Venice Travel Blog post titled "Venice from the air: Heliair helicopter tours.")

 Museums, monuments, and architecture

-Closer to the center of the Lido, the Click here for an archived New York Times story about the ancient cemetery, and e-mail [email protected] to inquire about guided tours.
-(Tour hours vary, and the cemetery is closed on Saturdays, Jewish holidays, December 25th, January 1st, and May 1st.)is of historical interest.
+Closer to the center of the Lido, the Ancient Jewish Cemetery is of historical interest.
+E-mail [email protected] to inquire about guided tours.
+(Tour hours vary, and the cemetery is closed on Saturdays, Jewish holidays, December 25th, January 1st, and May 1st.)